top of page

 SEO Tip 5 - If Only Your Home Page Ranks - That's A Sign of An Issue

-If they don't that may be a sign that your site structure is not as good as it could be or that you are not linking strategically to other pages on your site.
+Your interior pages should also rank like your product pages, category pages, service pages, FAQ pages, blog pages etc. If they don't that may be a sign that your site structure is not as good as it could be or that you are not linking strategically to other pages on your site.
 Be sure to make sure your Home page links are being used wisely to tell your visitors (and Google) where they need to go.
+If you are not linking to key pages, that is likely a big miss that you can correct with minimal effort.
+Make sure you are linking strategically amongst your pages.

 SEO Tip 6 - This Free Combo of Tools is Hard to Beat

+Google Search Console and Google Trends can give you ideas on search terms you may not have thought of.
 Keep an eye out for what people are searching for in Google Trends.
 But keep in mind it must be relevant to what you are selling.
 For example, it does not help you much getting traffic that is not relevant to your site.
 People will just leave right away which will likely hurt your site.
+Google Search Console will also show you what terms are driving traffic and if there are terms you can move from page 3 results to page 2 results and from page 2 to page 1 results.

 SEO Tip 7 - 301 Redirects - Make Sure You Use Them Or Lose Your Pages in Google

 When you migrate your website to a new platform, chances are you url's are going to change.
 Make sure you have every old url mapped to the new url of your new platform.
 You do not want to lose all of that hard work.
 And if you have changed some url's, you can let Google know that the new page exists with a 301 redirect.
+Setting up the 301's are not usually difficult to do but is a critical step to not losing all that traffic just because you changed the url's of your website.

 SEO Tip #8 - Google Hates Slows Sites - What Can You Do?

+Google will not give your site a lot of love if you website is slow.
+What does it deem slow?
+Well there are tools both paid and free (of course) that will help you speed up your website.
 Make sure you are monitoring images and code to speed up your site as much as possible.
 Chance are you have a large image file or even several that are not optimized.
 Remember too this goes for large pdf's or downloads you offer on your website as well.
+Take the time to look at how fast your website is downloading to improve the user experience and also your Google rankings.
+A slow site is rarely if ever going to rank on the major search engines.

 SEO Tip # 9 - Be sure to Tell Google To Ignore These Pages

 Especially when you have a small site and even when you have a larger more established website you want Google to focus on pages that it will rank in the future.
 You do not want to waste your Google Crawl budget on pages that it likely won't rank anyways.
+These pages are your shopping cart, checkout pages, search pages, filter pages etc that are a big part of your website but likely won't ever make it into Google's search results anyways.
+And while you don't have a budget in the sense of dollars for your Google crawl budget, you do have a budget as far as how much time Google is going to spend looking and updating your website in its search results index.

 SEO Tip #10 - Make Sure Your Blog is Helping You Not Hurting You